NanboLi/MulMON/README.md

 conda activate mulmon
 ```

-3. Install a gpu-supported PyTorch (tested with PyTorch 1.1, 1.2 and 1.7).
-See the installation instructions on
-the PyTorch official site: https://pytorch.org/.
+3. Install a gpu-supported PyTorch.
+We tested with PyTorch 1.1, 1.2 and 1.7, which means it is quite possible that there exists a PyTorch installer that is compatible with both your CUDA and our code.
+Go find it on [PyTorch official site]( https://pytorch.org/), and install it with one line of command.

 4. Install additional packages:
 ```setup